-Mistakes happen and schedules change, which is why you can often change registration information and test dates after you’ve registered.
+Mistakes happen and schedules change, which is why you can manage your registration after you've registered.

-There are some limits as to what can be changed and when, and there are fees associated with certain changes.
+There are some limits as to what can be changed and when so make sure you understand the implications before making a change.
+Note: There are fees associated with certain changes.

 Print a New Admission Ticket

-If you change any registration information, you’ll need to bring an updated Admission Ticket with you on test day.
-Find out how.
+If you change any registration information, you'll need to bring an updated admission ticket with you on test day.
+Find out how to print a new admission ticket.

 Before You Make a Change